-2.8 The manager, Human Resources and the Audit Manager will agree the way forward, in consultation with the Section 151 Officer, the Monitoring Officer and the Head of service.

-- 2.9 They will consider whether to involve other agencies at this point (e.g. Police, HM Revenue & Customs, External Audit, the Department for Work and Pensions, the National Anti-Fraud Network, the National Crime Agency, and other councils).
-Such contact will be through the Audit Manager, at least initially. - 2.10 The Internal Audit Team will usually conduct all fraud investigations.
-However, where the Audit Manager is confident that an investigation can be undertaken by the service (i.e. staff have the experience and ability to complete the investigation successfully, and are clearly not involved in the irregularity) the Audit Manager will provide advice and guidance to the nominated Investigating Officer. - 2.11 The Audit Manager will consult the relevant people to determine the next steps.
+- 3.5 The manager, Human Resources and the Stoke Fraud Hub team will agree the way forward, in consultation with the Section 151 Officer, the Monitoring Officer and the Head of Service.
+They will consider whether to involve other agencies at this point (e.g. Police, HM Revenue & Customs, External Audit, the Department for Work and Pensions, the National Anti-Fraud Network, the National Crime Agency, and other councils) and initially contact will be through the Stoke Fraud Hub. - 3.6 The Stoke Fraud Hub team will usually conduct all fraud investigations.
+However, where there is confidence that an investigation can be undertaken by the service itself (i.e. staff have the experience and ability to complete the investigation successfully, and are clearly not involved in the irregularity) then the fraud team will provide advice and guidance to the nominated Investigating Officer. - 3.7 The Stoke Fraud Hub team will consult the relevant people to determine the next steps.
 The exact format is fluid it is sometimes appropriate to convene a meeting, and on other occasions it will be sensible to hold a series of one-to-one meetings or 'phone calls.